Graduate student handbook

 Ph.D.
 Students: All Ph.D. students must pass a written comprehensive exam, and most programs require an oral comprehensive exam, which requires the presence of an Outside Examiner.
 A request for an Outside Examiner must be submitted to the Graduate School at least two weeks before an oral comprehensive exam.
 Click here to request an outside examiner.
 Reference the catalog and departmental policies to find out which of these examinations apply to your program.

-All Students: After the completion of your examination (whether combined with your defense or not) you must submit a Report on Comprehensive Exam form signed by your committee chair, committee members, the department chair, and dean of your school or college (and, for Ph.D. oral exams, the outside examiner).
+All Students: After the completion of your examination (whether combined with your defense or not) you must submit a Report on Comprehensive Exam form signed by your committee chair, committee members, the department chair, and dean of your school or college (and, for Ph.D. oral exams, the outside examiner) within 10 days of taking your exam.

 For any comprehensive examination, you will be given a pass, a conditional pass or fail.
 If you receive a conditional pass, the “Report on Comprehensive Exam” form should specify the conditions that you will need to fulfill before the exam will be passed.
 These can include a second, partial oral or written exam covering the areas of weakness, only; completing assigned readings and a synthesizing paper, again addressing the areas of weakness; completion of a course or courses; or other appropriate remedies chosen by the committee.
 The Report on Comprehensive Exam form should specify a deadline for satisfying the conditions.
 After the conditions have been successfully met, a second Report on Comprehensive Exam form must be submitted to the Graduate School showing that you have now successfully passed the comprehensive exam.